-- There is increasing litigation against owners and operators, who are legally responsible for the safe operation of equipment. - Computer-monitored systems are being installed as standard equipment on loaders.
-These systems can track information over time, such as maintenance done, and abuses of equipment that will invalidate a warranty.
+- There is increasing litigation against owners and operators, who are legally responsible for the safe operation of equipment. - Computer-monitored systems are being installed as standard equipment on TLBs.
+These systems can track information over time, such as maintenance done, and abuses of equipment that will invalidate a warranty. - TLBs are becoming more versatile through the availability of new attachments.

-Subtasks Supporting Knowledge and Abilities Tools and Supplies 12.01 Complies with safety requirements Knowledge of: manufacturers' specifications company policies and procedures applicable legislation safety controls and equipment, such as travel alarms caution, warning, and hazard decals, lights, and symbols Ability to: use safety controls and equipment respond to caution, warning, and hazard decals, lights, and symbols Manufacturers' manuals and literature, equipment maintenance documentation, PPE, basic tools and supplies, first aid kit, fire extinguisher 12.02 Sets up equipment Knowledge of: manufacturers' specifications job specifications and activities company policies and procedures applicable legislation factors affecting safe operation of equipment, such as weather, ground conditions, utilities correct positioning of equipment stability characteristics of equipment hand signals Ability to: adjust to factors affecting safe operation of equipment Manufacturers' manuals and literature, PPE
+Subtasks Supporting Knowledge and Abilities Tools and Supplies 12.01 Complies with safety requirements Knowledge of: manufacturers' specifications company policies and procedures applicable legislation safety controls and equipment, such as travel alarms caution, warning, and hazard decals, lights, and symbols Ability to: use safety controls and equipment respond to caution, warning, and hazard decals, lights, and symbols Manufacturers' manuals and literature, equipment maintenance documentation, PPE, basic tools and supplies, first aid kit, fire extinguisher 12.02 Sets up equipment Knowledge of: manufacturers' specifications job specifications and activities company policies and procedures applicable legislation factors affecting safe operation of equipment, such as weather, ground conditions, utilities correct positioning of equipment stability characteristics of equipment hand signals Ability to: adjust to factors affecting safe operation of equipment maintain stability of equipment Manufacturers' manuals and literature, PPE

-- maintain stability of equipment

-- position equipment correctly

-- communicate with traffic control person/signaller
+- position equipment correctly - communicate with traffic control person/signaler